 By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-One of my favorite nonprofit consumer watchdog organizations, the Environmental Working Group (EWG), recently released its 2018 Shopper’s Guide to Pesticides in Produce™—an important resource that you should be using to eat healthier and reduce your disease risk.
+One of my favorite nonprofit consumer watchdog organizations, the Environmental Working Group (EWG), just released its 2020 Shopper’s Guide to Pesticides in Produce™—an important resource that you should be using to eat healthier and reduce your disease risk.

 |1.
 Strawberries||1.
 Avocados|